-In this Instructables I will be making a track saw guide.
-This guide is very stable and extremely accurate.
+In this Instructable, I will be making a track saw guide.
+This guide is very stable, and extremely accurate.
 You too can have the same experience, if done right.
-Hopefully my instructions are clear and easy to follow.
-Please for give me for any typos.
+Hopefully my instructions are clear and easy-to-follow.
 Enjoy :)

 Step 1: Getting Started

 First, line the saw up on the plywood.
 Then, mark a line along the base of the saw, on the end that's the farthest from the blade.
 Measure the line from the edge of the plywood to the mark that was just made.
 Carry that same measurement the entire distance of the plywood.

 Take a straight object to make a straight line.
 In my case, I used an aluminum tubing.

 Now, trace the line from the end (I am still referring to the very first line from the edge of the saw base.)